-3.1.2.4 armral cmplx vecdot i16 2
+3.1.2.4 armral\cmplx\vecdot\i16\2

-This algorithm computes the dot product between a pair of arrays of complex values.
+This function computes the dot product between a pair of arrays of complex values.
 The arrays are multiplied element-by-element and then summed.
 Array elements are assumed to be int16 in Q15 format and separate arrays are used for real parts and imaginary parts of the input data.